UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-28-team40-Clip_and_some_application.md

  ProjectionHead is smiliar to the SimCLR picture above.

-## Some experiment of hyperparameters
+## Experiments of hyperparameters
-I would regard this experiment as a war against overfitting.
 Clip trains each model for 32 epochs at which point transfer performance begins to plateau due to overfitting[1].
 In my case,  it's easier to overfit 30k datasets.
 ### baseline of resnet50 and resnet34
 Due to some GCP network reasons, I lost some train loss data.
 But Vaild loss is completely preserved.
 In the baseline, clip with resnet50 rans for 13 epchos and clip with resnet34 rans for 15 epchos.